alexa/alexa-auto-sdk/aacs/android/README.md

 You can use AACS instrumentation to log AASB messages for debugging purposes.
 For more information about how to use instrumentation, see the [AACS Instrumentation README](./service/core-service/src/debug/java/com/amazon/alexaautoclientservice/README.md).

 >**Note:** You can use instrumentation only if you use the debug option when building the Auto SDK with AACS.

-## Including App Components with AACS AAR in your application
-The Auto SDK provides packages (also called "app components") in the [`$AAC_SDK_HOME/aacs/android/app-components`](./app-components) directory.
-App components could be included in your application along with AACS AAR to speed up the Alexa integration.

->**Note:** Some app components implement the handling of AASB messages for certain topics, allowing your applications to interface with AACS by using standard Android APIs.
-If you include such app components in your application with AACS AAR, your application does not need to handle the AASB messages for those particular AASB topics.

-## AACS Sample App
-The Auto SDK includes an Android-based application that demonstrates how an application uses AACS.
-For more information about the AACS Sample App, see the [AACS Sample App README](sample-app/README.md).